On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method

-where the equality holds when the samples are independent with each other.
-Fig.~\ref{fig:correlation degree} shows some representative results of $\gamma_{i,j}$ in usual MC simulations.
+where the equality holds when the samples are independent of each other.
+Fig.~\ref{fig:correlation degree} shows some representative results of $\gamma_{i,j}$ in usual MCMC simulations.
 Fig.~\ref{fig:correlation degree}~(left) shows the results of a high-correlation sample set compared to Fig.~\ref{fig:correlation degree} (middle).
-In the limit case where each sample is an independent random variable, $\gamma_{i,j}$ is equal to a constant for $i=j$ and zero otherwise as shown in Fig.~\ref{fig:correlation degree}~(right).
-We use these schematic models only to show the contour distributions, the monotone interval and the location of maximum value.
+In the limit case where all samples are independent, $\gamma_{i,j}$ is equal to a constant $\sigma^2(x)$ for $i=j$ and zero otherwise, as shown in Fig.~\ref{fig:correlation degree}~(right).
+We use these schematic models only to show the contour distributions, the monotone interval and the location of maximal value.
 These models make it easy to understand the following linear interpolation scheme.

-\begin{theorem} Assume that the sample size $n$ is much larger than the maximal correlation interval $\tau$, then the variance $\sigma^2(\overline x)$ with fixed sampling interval $d$ is inverse proportional to $n$. \end{theorem} \begin{proof} For a given $d$, the correlation degree is fixed and we always can make an estimation for the value of $\tau$ where $\gamma_t\approx0,\ t>\tau$ (see Fig.~\ref{fig:correlation degree}).
-Then, Eq.~\eqref{eq:variance=} is simplified to